 Try a “Smoking Gun” (which is a cocktail, nothing more sinister)!

 Where Is Grand Cayman?

-If you have a hard time pinpointing exactly where is Grand Cayman, it is a small island group south of Cuba and west of Jamaica, between Jamaica and Mexico’s Yukatan Peninsula.
+If you have a hard time pinpointing exactly where Grand Cayman is, it is a small island group south of Cuba and west of Jamaica, between Jamaica and Mexico’s Yucatan Peninsula.

 It is so small it almost disappears when you expand the map to get the whole region!

 Apart from Grand Cayman, you have the smaller Little Cayman and then Cayman Brac.
 The capital city is George Town on Grand Cayman, which is the most populous of the three islands.

 For some reason, the entry process to the Cayman Islands is strict and thorough.
 You will not be able to board an inbound flight without an outbound flight ticket, even if you are eligible to stay for 90 days.